Movie Marketing Guide in the Digital Era - Expert Strategies

 Of course, brand collaborations don't come cheap.
 Potential partners might have high asking prices, so you need to make sure that their market has a potential value for your upcoming movie.
 This is also the reason why building connections and relationships is important in the film industry.

 You don't just forge lasting friendships with influential people, but you'll also get the word-of-mouth benefit.
-If you're one of those independent filmmakers who don't have boatloads of budget, these connections will come in handy.
+If you're one of those independent filmmakers who don't have boatloads of movie marketing budget, these connections will come in handy.

 Analyze the metrics